Hong Kong Trip Planner

 On arrival, all the visitors are required to hold a valid passport that has an expiry date of at least a month from the date of the visit.

 Tourists in Hong Kong do not need any visa for the stay ranging from 7 days up to 180 days.
-Do check with Chinese Embassy or Consulate with the Immigration Department for further information and clarification.
+Do check with the Chinese Embassy or Consulate with the Immigration Department for further information and clarification.

-Octopus card: It is reusable smart card for making payments.
+Octopus card: It is a reusable smart card for making payments.
 Initially launched to collect fares for the MTR (Mass Transit System), it is now also used in making payments at convenience stores, restaurants, for car parks; etc. it is the first thing one should after landing at the airport.

 - Chinese Temples: Below the modern and contemporary lifestyle, there lives a Hong Kong which is very spiritual.
-There are many temples in and around Hong Kong and the people here follow Buddhism, Taoism, Confucian, Christianity and Islam.
-Some of the temples date way back into history and are not open to public anymore while others have built a modern version of the old and are now made public.
-Apart from the obvious reason, one should also visit these temples to get a glance in the history and culture of Hong Kong.
+There are many temples in and around Hong Kong and the people here follow Buddhism, Taoism, Confucian, Christianity, and Islam.
+Some of the temples date way back into history and are not open to the public anymore while others have built a modern version of the old and are now made public.
+Apart from the obvious reason, one should also visit these temples to get a glance into the history and culture of Hong Kong.

-- Declared Monuments: Certain buildings and structures in Hong Kong Island, Kowloon, New Territories and the Outlying islands are now declared monuments.
+- Declared Monuments: Certain buildings and structures in Hong Kong Island, Kowloon, New Territories, and the Outlying Islands are now declared monuments.
 It means that these old structures provide a peek into the rich history and they need to be protected from further damage or modification.